Enjoy the variety of autumn!

 Walking through the Tyrol in autumn

 For many people, autumn is the most beautiful time of the year for hiking.
 Hardly surprising since it’s not just the unique blaze of colour of the deciduous and larch forests that you enjoy at this time of year but also magnificent visibility!
-Free of the summer haze, you can glimpse stunning views far into the distance of the surrounding valleys and fully enjoy the last rays of summer sunshine.
+With clear view you can glimpse stunning views far into the distance of the surrounding valleys and fully enjoy the last rays of summer sunshine.

 Even away from the summer crowds many mountain huts and lodges are still open – so even in autumn, nothing stands in the way of a long break on the sun terrace topped off with a heavenly piece of Apple strudel!
 The practical hiking bus also operates until mid-October and is the most convenient way to reach the starting points of many beautiful autumn hikes!